Hierarchical Random Measures without Tables: Introduction

 The computational feasibility of the hierarchical Dirichlet process in \citet{Teh2006} is strictly linked to a compelling posterior representation via latent variables, often referred to as \emph{tables} in the restaurant franchise metaphor.
 The need for tables arises from the nature of the infinite-dimensional parameter, which is an almost surely discrete random probability $\tilde P = \sum_{i \ge 1} J_i \delta_{\theta_i}$, characterized by a countably infinite number of jumps $J_i$ and atoms $\theta_i$.
-In a Bayesian nonparametric setting, a single group of observations is often modelled as conditionally independent and identically distributed from $\tilde P$, where $\tilde P$ is e.g.~a Dirichlet process \citep{Ferguson1973} with diffuse mean measure $P_0$.
+In a Bayesian nonparametric setting, a single group of observations is often modeled as conditionally independent and identically distributed from $\tilde P$, where $\tilde P$ is e.g.~a Dirichlet process \citep{Ferguson1973} with diffuse mean measure $P_0$.
 In this case, since the atoms $\theta_i$ are independent and identically distributed from $P_0$, two observations coincide if and only if they share the same atom $\theta_i$.
-Conversely, in the hierarchical Dirichlet process, the distribution $P_0$ of the atoms is itself a latent parameter, which is shared across different groups and likewise modelled as an almost surely discrete random probability.
-Hence, in contrast with the exchangeable case, the atoms display ties with positive probability, and two observations coincide either if they share the same atom or if their respective atoms have identical values.
-This complicates the posterior representation, unless one keeps track of the atom associated to each observation, which is precisely the role of the latent tables, as discussed in \citet{Catalano2024}.
-For $n$ observations, the tables are $n$ dependent latent variables with possible ties, inducing a distribution on the set of partitions of $n$.
-The dimensionality of the parameter space increases with the number of observations, and one typically needs a Gibbs sampling algorithm to sample from it.
+Conversely, in the hierarchical Dirichlet process, the distribution $P_0$ of the atoms is itself a latent parameter, which is shared across different groups and likewise modeled as an almost surely discrete random probability.
+Hence, contrary to the exchangeable case, the atoms display ties with positive probability, and two observations coincide either if they share the same atom or if their respective atoms have identical values.
+This complicates the posterior representation, unless one keeps track of the atom associated to each observation, which is precisely the role of the latent tables \citep{Sankhya2024}.
+For $n$ observations, the tables induce a distribution on the space of partitions of $n$ elements; the dimensionality of this space increases dramatically with the number of observations, and one typically needs a Gibbs sampling algorithm to sample from it.